Watch video and read important info below

 John and Linda jumped the gun and began their home pursuit by searching for properties online.

 Once they found a few homes they liked, the couple contacted a real estate agent about seeing the properties.
 The agent asked if they had a mortgage pre-approval letter.
 John and Linda assured their agent that they were not going to contact a lender first--their credit and finances were impeccable, everything was in order, and there would be no problems.

 Unfortunately, John and Linda were wrong.
 In fact, their offer never got off the ground because they couldn’t produce a pre-approval letter.
-In many of today’s hot sellers’ markets, a solid pre-approval letter is a must.
+In today’s hot sellers’ markets, a solid pre-approval letter is a must.

 To add injury to insult, John and Linda discovered that their finances were not as “impeccable” as they’d believed.